-Air New Zealand hanging tough on refunding tickets in spite of growing brand damage-
+Air New Zealand hanging tough on refunding tickets in spite of growing brand damage

 Following a Consumer NZ complaint to the Commerce Commission, Air NZ refunded tickets bought in the United States or for travel through that country and done the same for those booked to Argentina, a country it is no longer flying to.

-''We hope that Kiwis understand the impact of this event on the aviation sector and specifically Air NZ - this is an unparalleled event in history and hopefully a once in a lifetime occurrence.
+''We hope that Kiwis understand the impact of this event on the aviation sector and specifically Air NZ - this is an unparalleled event in history and hopefully a once-in-a-lifetime occurrence.
 We have been destroyed in terms of our revenue and we're trying to manage our way through it,'' he said.

-In a letter to Consumer NZ, Wallace said that for all non-refundable airfares on cancelled flights it had taken the ''extraordinary step'' of pro-actively placing these into credit.
+In a letter to Consumer NZ, Wallace said that for all non-refundable airfares on cancelled flights it had taken the ''extraordinary step'' of proactively placing these into credit.

 Passenger now have until June 2021 to book with their credit and a further 12 months to complete their travel.
 And for the first time, credits can be used across several separate bookings.